bastipnt/react-start/README.md

 Run Jest tests before each build!
 It's not possible to deploy with failing tests.

+**Storybook**

+Document your components with [storybook](https://storybook.js.org/) to keep track of your styles and to make ist easier working in a team.

 ## Getting started
 - Clone this repo: `git clone https://github.com/lItc0de/react-start.git`
 - Get inside: `cd react-start`
 - Install dependencies using [yarn](https://yarnpkg.com/lang/en/docs/install/): `yarn install`
 - Run that thing on http://localhost:3000 with: `yarn start`
+- Feel free to check out the example project, that is included

 -> Now you are good to go and build your awsome project!
+_just delete the example files ;D_

 ## Folder Structure